Urobobros/SimpleWhpDemo/readme.md

 ![WHP in Control Panel](Capture.PNG)

 Please note that even if Device Guard is running, this program cannot run without WHP.
+The underlying API is the same one used by the WHPX accelerator for QEMU, so everything here works with WHPX as well.

 ## Build
 To build this project, you are required to install [VS2022](https://visualstudio.microsoft.com/) and [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/).